uptonking/note4yaoo/lib-excel-handsontable-dev.md

   - Moved the fixedRowsBottom functionality to Handsontable CE
   - Introduced a new functionality to the Copy/Paste plugin.
 From version 6.1.0, it supports the text/html data type alongside text/plain
 - 6.0.0-20180927
-  - This release contains changes to the ColumnSorting plugin exclusively
+  - This release contains changes to the `ColumnSorting` plugin exclusively
   - refactored and rewrote parts of the ColumnSorting plugin in order for it to work seamlessly with the new MultiColumnSorting plugin
-  - Added a new plugin - MultiColumnSorting
+  - Added a new plugin - `MultiColumnSorting`.
   - Added a possibility to disable the action of sorting by clicking on the headers, using the headerAction option

 ## v5.0.0_20180711